Personal tools

 @LIN—linear interpolation (the default if no transform is specified)

-Performs regridding by multi-axis linear interpolation.
+Performs regridding by multi-axis linear interpolation between coordinate locations.

 Computes the length-weighted average of all points on the source grid that lie partly or completely within each grid cell of the destination grid.
 If any portion of a source grid cell containing data overlaps a given destination grid cell, then data from that source cell contributes to the destination cell, weighted by the fraction of the destination cell overlapped by the source cell.
 The source data are treated as continuous, extending to the edges of the grid cells.